 The self-proclaimed world’s largest biker bar is a sight to behold, particularly during the annual summertime Sturgis Motorcycle Rally, when tens of thousands of motorcycle enthusiasts descend on this South Dakota town to drink beer — lots of beer.
 The Full Throttle Saloon, created by Michael Ballard, is an adult playground replete with the Flaunt Girls (a burlesque dance troupe), little person wrestling, a burnout pit for bikes, a mechanical bull, a zip-line, a body paint area, and numerous concerts featuring big-name bands.
 There’s also a cabin area, open June 1 through the last day of the rally, and theme nights to add to all the shenanigans.

 Photo by David S. via Yelp

 Home of traditional country music, hillbilly, and rockabilly, Robert’s Western World is a legendary honky-tonk.
-Plenty of stars of the Grand Ole Opry and actors on shows like Hee Haw and Nashville Now have called the place home in the years since it opened in a space that originally hosted a steel drum manufacturer and then a boot and apparel store.
+Plenty of stars of the Grand Ole Opry and actors on shows like Hee Haw and Nashville Now have called the place home in the years since it opened in a space that originally hosted a steel guitar manufacturer and then a boot and apparel store.
 Currently owned by singer Jesse Lee Jones, the bar brings back the golden era of country music and pays homage to its past with quintessential hillbilly flair: shelves of boots, fresh-grilled Angus burgers, fried bologna sandwiches — piled high with seven slices of bologna and served slightly grilled with lettuce and tomato — moon pies, live music, and cold PBR.

 Photo by Layne A. via Yelp